Have you (or someone you know) been bitten by a dog?

 - Any relevant evidence will be collected and preserved

 - The dog’s bite history can be requested

 Many people hesitate to report a dog bite.
-After all, the dog may be your own, or a close friend or neighbor’s.
-Of course, if your own dog has bitten someone in your immediate family, you don’t need to call Animal Control or anyone, unless you think the dog might be sick, acting aggressively or out of control.
-If the dog has bitten a family member and you have no concerns about rabies, then your best move is probably just to take your child to the doctor, have the wound or injury treated, and then just keep a very close eye on your dog for further behavior problems.
+Of course, if your dog has bitten someone in your immediate family, you don’t need to call Animal Control or anyone, unless you think the dog might be sick, acting aggressively or out of control.
+If the dog has bitten a family member and you have no concerns about rabies, then your best move is probably just to take your child to the doctor, have the wound or injury treated.
+After that, keep a very close eye on your dog for further behavior problems.

 However, if someone else’s dog has bitten you or your child, there are very different concerns!
-In this case, assuming the injury is more serious (if the skin has been broken), then you most definitely SHOULD make an official report of the bite, for all of the reasons listed above.
-Even if the dog owner is your friend or neighbor, maybe especially if the dog owner is your friend or neighbor.
+In this case, assuming the injury is more serious (if the skin has been broken), then you SHOULD make an official report of the bite, for all of the reasons listed above.
+Even if the dog owner is your friend or neighbor.
 If Animal Control gets involved, you don’t have to feel responsible for any consequences there might be for your neighbor or her dog.
 Once the call is made, then they can take over any decision-making for you.